Sickle cell diseaseSickle cell anemia

 Bone Marrow or Stem Cell Transplantation

 At this time, the only chance for cure for sickle cell disease is bone marrow or stem cell transplantation.
 The bone marrow nurtures stem cells, which are early cells that mature into red and white blood cells and platelets.
-By destroying the sickle cell patient's diseased bone marrow and stem cells and transplanting healthy bone marrow from a genetically matched donor, normal hemoglobin may be produced.Bone marrow transplantations have been performed successfully in select children with sickle cell disease.
+By destroying the person's sickle cell diseased bone marrow and stem cells and transplanting healthy bone marrow from a genetically matched donor, normal hemoglobin may be produced.Bone marrow transplantations have been performed successfully in select children with sickle cell disease.
 Best results are obtained with matched sibling or related donors.
 The next best option is fully matched but unrelated donors.
 Unfortunately, this second option is only rarely available.
-However, due to a lack of available donors and the risks of potential complications, bone marrow transplantations for sickle cell disease are not routinely performed.
+However, due to a lack of available donors and the risks of developing potential complications, bone marrow transplantations for sickle cell disease are not routinely performed.
 Complications can include the immune system's rejection of the transplant (a condition called graft-versus-host-disease) and serious infections.
-Patients can suffer serious neurological damage if the procedure triggers bleeding in the brain.
+People can suffer serious neurological damage if the procedure triggers bleeding in the brain.
 In general, younger children are considered better candidates for bone marrow transplantation than older children.

-Before a bone marrow transplant can be performed, the patient must undergo chemotherapy to completely destroy their own bone marrow.
+Before a bone marrow transplant can be performed, the person must undergo chemotherapy to completely destroy their own bone marrow.
 Bone marrow transplantation is considered too risky for adults with sickle cell disease, because they cannot tolerate the chemotherapy regimen as well as children and they tend to have long-term organ damage as a result of the condition.Researchers are investigating new types of bone marrow transplants for children and adults with sickle cell disease.
 Several new approaches appear promising.
 They include giving less intense doses of chemotherapy prior to the transplant (a regimen known as "reduced-intensity conditioning"), or using low doses of immunosuppressive drugs or radiation in place of chemotherapy.
 In recent years, researchers have reported some success with "half-matched" marrow transplants (haploidentical transplant is the medical term), which uses a donor who shares only 50% of the recipient's genes.
-While this approach may potentially help expand donor options for patients, the research is still very preliminary.
+While this approach may potentially help expand donor options for people, the research is still very preliminary.
 Bone marrow transplant with a fully matched donor remains the best choice at this time.

 Other Investigational TreatmentsNitric Oxide

 Nitric oxide is a natural chemical in the body that relaxes smooth muscles and widens blood vessels.
-Patients with sickle cell disease are deficient in nitric oxide.
+People with sickle cell disease are deficient in nitric oxide.
 This lack of nitric oxide constricts blood vessels and causes sickle cell pain.
 Some studies have indicated that inhaling nitric oxide may slow the disease process and improve symptoms in acute sickle cell crises.
 Other studies report that nitric oxide is of no benefit.
 In addition, nitric oxide is difficult to administer.
 More studies are needed to determine if nitric oxide should have a role in sickle cell therapy.
 (Nitric oxide is not the same substance as nitrous oxide, the so-called laughing gas used in dentistry.)Arginine

 Arginine is an amino acid involved in producing nitric oxide.
-Because a lack of arginine may contribute to the development of pulmonary hypertension, (a leading cause of death in patients with sickle cell disease), arginine is being studied as a potential drug treatment.
+Because a lack of arginine may contribute to the development of pulmonary hypertension, (a leading cause of death in people with sickle cell disease), arginine is being studied as a potential drug treatment.
 Some research is also being conducted on arginine nutritional supplements.
-Patients should talk to their doctors before taking these or any other supplements.Drugs to Prevent Dehydration
+People should talk to their doctors before taking these or any other supplements.Drugs to Prevent Dehydration

 Researchers are studying various drugs, as well as mineral supplements such as magnesium pidolate and zinc sulfate, that may help prevent potassium loss and red blood cell dehydration.